Harmony Gold (mining)

 Harmony Gold is the largest gold mining company in South Africa.
-Harmony operates in South Africa and in Papua New Guinea.
-The company has nine underground mines, one open-pit mine and several surface operations in South Africa.
-In Papua New Guinea, it has Hidden Valley, an open-pit gold and silver mine and a 50% interest in the Morobe Mining Joint Venture, which includes the Wafi-Golpu project and extensive exploration tenements.
-Outside the joint venture, Harmony's own exploration portfolio focuses principally on highly prospective areas in Papua New Guinea.
+Founded in 1950, and headquartered in Johannesburg, the company has operations in South Africa and in Papua New Guinea.

-In FY17, South African operations accounted for 91% of total gold production of 1.09Moz, with 9% coming from Papua New Guinea.
-At 30 June 2017, Harmony reported attributable gold equivalent mineral reserves of 36.7Moz of gold, and attributable gold mineral resources of 104.3Moz.
-At the end of FY17, Harmony employed 33 201 people in total – 26 478 employees and 4 512 contractors in South Africa and 1 300 employees and 911 contractors in Papua New Guinea (excluding employees of the Morobe Mining Joint Ventures).
-Employees are drawn from communities around the company operations, from other provinces in South Africa and Papua New Guinea and from other countries (Lesotho, Mozambique, Zimbabwe and Australia).
+Harmony has nine underground mines, one open-pit mine and several surface operations in South Africa.
+In Papua New Guinea, the company has Hidden Valley, an open-pit gold and silver mine, and a 50% interest in the Morobe Mining Joint Venture.

 Operations

 South Africa

 In 2020 Harmony took over AngloGold Ashanti's last South African mining assets for about R4.4 billion.

 Tshepong

 Tshepong is located in the Free State Province, near Welkom, about 248 kilometres from Johannesburg.
-Mining is conducted at a depth of 2 349 metres.
+Mining is conducted at a depth of 2 349 meters.
 The mine uses conventional undercut mining in the Basal Reef while the B Reef is exploited as a high grade secondary reef.
 Ore mined is processed at the Harmony One plant.